Skip to content

 Name A human-readable name for this argument to help clarify use.
 Optional, defaults to a name based on position (e.g. arg0)

-Type A fully defined type or a type expression.
+Value A fully defined type or a type expression.
 Required

 Constant Whether this argument is required to be a constant for invocation.
 For example, in some system a regular expression pattern would only be accepted as a literal and not a column value reference.
 Optional, defaults to false